Patient Identification, Protected PCI

 Optimized Patient Selection for High-Risk Protected PCI

 Jürgen Leick, MD, discusses his publication titled “Optimized patient selection in high-risk protected percutaneous coronary intervention.”
-This is 1 of 8 articles published in European Heart Journal Supplements in 2022 describing best practices in Protected percutaneous coronary intervention (PCI).
+This is one of eight articles published in European Heart Journal Supplements in 2022 describing best practices in Protected percutaneous coronary intervention (PCI).
 Dr. Leick is an interventional cardiologist and head of interventional cardiology at Heart Center Trier in Germany.

 Dr. Leick explains the Protected PCI is defined as PCI performed with mechanical circulatory support (MCS).
 It is particulary important in situations where hemodynamic deterioration may occur, for example when operators may be using techniques such as intravascular lithotripsy (IVL) or rotational atherectomy.
 In these situations, MCS provides safety for the patient as well as a stable working environment for operators, enabling them to focus on the intervention with less concern for the patient’s hemodynamics.